pedrohfl1/hydrogen_orbitals_by_Monte_Carlo_Method/README.md

 # A smooth path to plot hydrogen atom via Monte Carlo method

-We deal with typical problems of the particle in the boxes and we show how to draw the hydrogen atom orbitals, in a friendly manner to undergraduates.
+We deal with typical "particle in the box" problems and we show how to draw the hydrogen atom orbitals, in a friendly manner to undergraduates.
 The methodology is based on the Monte Carlo method that was previously explored by M. Goto & V. De Aquino Manoel